 Eat much less and only clean meat.
 Eat no blood or animal fat.
 Add beans, peas and lentils to your diet--sprouted, if possible.

 Get your taste buds under control!

 I do hope that I have learned these things early enough to avoid developing debilitating health problems in my final years!
 Iím sure there is much more for me to learn, and as I do so I will pass on the news--because I want you to be healthy too!

-If you need further information about anything, please contact me by e-mail or contact form!
+If you need further information about anything, please contact me by e-mail!